bbalog87/Pikeperch_transcriptomics/README.md

 # Introduction

-Multi-tissue transcriptome assembly of pikeperch, tissue expression atlas, co-expression and positive selction analyses This repository contains all the scripts to complete multitissue RNA-seq analysis of *Sander lucioperca*.
+This repository contains all the scripts, relevant resources to perform multi-tissue transcriptome assembly,tissue expression atlas, co-expression and positive selction analyses in pikeperch (*Sander lucioperca*).

 # Sampling and RNA Sequencing Data